-The gym is a very peculiar place where all kinds of people gather.
-Over the years I have seen a wide variety of specimens in the weight room: professional bodybuilders, recreational steroid users, fat powerlifters, biceps brahs, celebrities, lawyers, drug dealers, whores, semi-whores, soon to be whores, whales, bears….etc.
+The gym is a peculiar place where people from all walks of life gather.
+Over the years I have seen a wide variety of specimens in the weight room – professional bodybuilders, recreational steroid users, fat powerlifters, biceps brahs, celebrities, lawyers, drug dealers, whores, semi-whores, soon to be whores, whales, bears….etc.
 The list is very long, and bigger facilities usually offer even more diverse freak shows.

-Question is, how realistically is it to make friends there?
+How realistic is it to make friends in the gym?

 On paper, the gym attracts people with common interests.
-Therefore, there is a pretty big chance to meet more of your kind in the weight room.
+Therefore, there is a pretty big chance to meet more of your kind.

 We are always looking for “more of us” in our friends and “less of us” when it comes to girlfriends and boyfriends.
-You may disagree, but over the years I have come to the conclusion that people are more likely to add you to their friends list, if you share similar characteristics.
-Examine your current or former friends.
-Chances are, you share way more common traits than you think.
-At the same time, when it comes relationships – the opposites attract better.
-That’s why “the good girls cry for the bad boys”, and those who don’t qualify as the latter are simply used as a filler and emotional recycle bins.
+People are more likely to add you to their friends group if you share similar characteristics.
+Examine your current and/or former friends.
+Chances are that you have more common traits than you think.
+Meanwhile, when it comes relationships, the opposites attract better.
+That’s why “the good girls cry for the bad boys”.

 NEW FRIENDS ARE ALWAYS HARD TO MAKE

 Making friends cannot happen through force.
-You cannot just say: “I am going to make this person my friend and go do it”.
-It’s not as straight forward as losing a few pounds is.
-There is a strong fate factor in friendship and relationships.
+You can’t just say “I am going to make this person my friend.” and go do it.
+It’s not as straight forward as losing a few pounds.
+There is a strong fate factor in friendships and relationships.

-Usually people don’t have more than 1 or 2 really good friends throughout their whole lives, and the connection also requires years of repercussions to be tested truly.
-Consider yourself lucky, if you have built a long lasting friendship with someone.
+Usually, people don’t have more than 1 or 2 really good friends throughout their whole lives.
+Moreover, similar connections require years of repercussions to be fully tested.
+Consider yourself lucky if you have built a long-lasting friendship with someone.

-In the gym you can make a lot of rivals/lifting buddies, but just because somebody spots you on the bench press and tells you cocaine and sex stories (I’ve heard similar stories many times in the gym.) does not make him or her a real friend.
-There is a world of difference between a real friend and a lifting buddy.
-Real friends are always hard to make.
-Remember that.
+In the gym, you can make a lot of rivals/lifting buddies, but just because somebody spots you on the bench press and tells you cocaine and sex stories, it does not mean that he is a real friend.
+There is a world of difference between a friend and a lifting buddy.

 THE LOUD-MOUTH GUY

-In 90% of the gyms I have visited, there’s always a guy that’s there mainly to meet people and repeat nonsense day after day.
-It’s usually the type of person that knows everything about politics and why the world is such a bad place, even though he is essentially a low-life loser.
-The loud-mouth guy goes to the gym early every day and stays until noon while doing about 5 sets worth of training.
+In 90% of the gyms I have visited, there’s always a guy who never stops talking.
+He seemingly knows everything about politics, and why the world is such a bad place, even though he is essentially a low-life loser.
+The loud-mouth guy goes to the gym early and stays until noon while doing about 5 sets worth of training.
 Most of the time is used to drink coffee, spread gossip and annoy people.

-The loud-mouth guy may enjoy the company of many lifting buddies, despite being an irritating broken clock, but has no real friends at the end.
+The loud-mouth guy may enjoy the company of many lifting buddies, despite being an irritating broken clock, but he has no real friends.

 HOW DO YOU MAKE FRIENDS AFTER HIGH SCHOOL AND COLLEGE?

-This brings me to a question not many people think ask – how do you make friends once you are outside of the school system?
-It’s a lot harder, depending on what profession you get.
-When you are in school, at least you meet people at a similar age and social level.
+It’s a lot harder, depending on your profession.
+When you are in school, you meet people of similar age and social background.
 It’s a place where socializing is relatively easy.
-This is one of the reasons most people make the majority of their long-lasting friends there.
+This is one of the reasons why most people make the majority of their long-lasting friends there.
 Once you are outside of the system things change – you are kicked into the big ocean.